Steve--W/XIDE/readme.md

 XIDE can be used either with or without components which use the ‘Chromium Embedded Framework’.
 The compiler directive ‘-dChromium’ must be set in ‘Project Options’ to include these components (in both the project and the XComponents package).
 Also see cef installation notes provided with XComponents (docs/XComponentsProjectNotes.md).
-If the ‘-dChromium’ directive is set, then the CEF4Delphi_Lazarus package and cef4 runtime framework must also have been installed.
+If the ‘-dChromium’ directive is set, then the CEF4Delphi_Lazarus package and cef4 runtime framework must also have been installed, (see https://github.com/salvadordf/CEF4Delphi)
-(see https://github.com/salvadordf/CEF4Delphi)
 In XIDE.lpr, set the string CEFLibDir to the location of your installed cef4 framework files (eg. 'C:\cef4Master\FrameworkDir');